dirtman/ibapi/doc/fixedaddress:add.md

 # NAME

-ibapi alias add - create Infoblox Alias records
+ibapi fixedaddress add - create Infoblox fixedaddress records

 # USAGE

-- ibapi alias add &lt;options/args>
+- ibapi fixedaddress add &lt;options/args>

 # DESCRIPTION

-The add command is used to create Infoblox Alias records.
-To create a single Alias record, a single hostname and target can be provided as command line arguments.
+The add command is used to create Infoblox fixedaddress records.
+To create a single fixedaddress record, a single IPv4 address and a MAC address can be provided as command line arguments, in either order.
 Alternatively, a list of records to add can be specified in a file (see --filename).

 # OPTIONS